RAP for Statistics

 The principle is that this source data will remain stable and is the point you can go back to and re-run the processes from if necessary.
 If for any reason the source data needs to change, your processes will be set up in a way that you can easily re-run them to get updated outputs based on the amended source data with minimal effort.

 SQL is a fantastic language for large scale data joining and manipulation; it allows us to replicate end-to-end from raw data to final aggregate statistics output.
 Having all the data in one place and processing it in one place makes our lives easier, and also helps us when auditing our work and ensuring reproducibility of results.
+You can run SQL queries against data in SQL Server or in Databricks, although SQL Server makes use of T-SQL and Databricks makes use of Spark SQL.

 How to get started

-For a collection of relevant resources to use when learning SQL, see our learning resources page, and for guidance on best practice when writing SQL queries, see the writing code and documentation sections on this page, as well as the guides immediately below on how to setup and use a SQL database.
+For a collection of relevant resources to use when learning SQL, see our learning resources page, and for guidance on best practice when writing SQL queries, see the writing code and documentation sections on this page, as well as the guides immediately below on how to set up and use a SQL database.

 How to set up a SQL working area